Australian Reptile Park: History

 1989 – 4.7-metre-long saltwater crocodile is imported from the Northern Territory on a special jet freighter, and named "Eric" in honour of Worrell.

 1992 – John and Robyn Weigel become principal owners of the business, and make the decision to relocate the Park.

 1996 – A parade is held in Gosford celebrating the relocation of Ploddy the dinosaur to its new home.
 Over 15,000 well-wishers lined the streets and cheered as Ploddy was ceremoniously transported from Wyoming to her new home in Somersby.

 1996 – The Australian Reptile Park relocates to Somersby, NSW at a site adjacent to Old Sydney Town, and reopens on 7 September.

 2000 – Just past midnight on 17 July, most of the main park building was destroyed when a faulty electrical wiring caused a fire.
 Park staff helped fire crews, but ultimately, the building was lost along with most of the hundreds of reptiles and frogs that had been maintained in the building.
 With a lot of work from the staff, and support from the city and from other zoos around Australia, the zoo was able to re-open its doors on 9 September 2000, just over seven weeks after the fire.

 2007 – A main attraction to the park, Eric the crocodile dies.
 He is replaced by Elvis, a 4.5 metre male saltwater crocodile.

 2008 – Park Director, John Weigel, is awarded Member of the Order of Australia for his contribution to Australian Tourism and the production of snake and spider antivenoms.

 2011 – John Weigel founds Devil Ark, a conservation breeding facility for the endangered Tasmanian devil in the Barrington Tops that is now part of the larger Aussie Ark.

 2013 – The Australian Reptile Park remains the sole supplier of terrestrial snake and funnel-web spider venom to Seqiris for the nation's antivenom program.
 Over its 60-year history, it is estimated that the Park has assisted in saving close to 20,000 lives.

 2013 – In July, more than twenty reptiles were stolen from the Park.
 Lizards, geckos, snakes and one alligator were taken.
-A pair of Soloman Island skinks were recovered in August.
+A pair of Solomon Islands skinks were recovered in August.

 2015 – Australian Reptile Park Director, Tim Faulkner, is named "Conservationist of the Year" for 2015 by The Australian Geographic Society.

 2016 – Tim Faulkner and Liz Gabriel named as co-directors alongside John and Robyn Weigel.

 2018 – New Komodo dragon exhibit opened.
 Home to two Komodo dragons named Kraken and Daenerys.

 2018 – Australian Reptile Park wins NSW State Business of the Year awarded by the NSW Business Chamber.

 2019 – The Park wins Best Major Attraction at the NSW Tourism Awards.

 2019 – A new exhibit, housing a pair of endangered Goodfellow's tree-kangaroos, is opened.

 2022 – In April, three Komodo dragon babies are successfully hatched at the park, first Komodo dragons to be born in Australia.